 Straighten Your Smile Discreetly in Frisco, TX

 Invisalign is a set of custom-made removable clear aligners worn on the upper and lower jaws to straighten the teeth.
 Compared to traditional metal or ceramic braces, these orthodontic appliances are not attached to your teeth, are virtually invisible, and can easily be removed when you eat, drink, or speak.
 We will provide a set of discreet, clear aligners that you’ll wear for about two weeks.
 The aligners are designed in such a way that it exerts a force on your teeth so that it can adjust to the desired movement of the correction of the teeth.
-Invisalign can correct problems of Underbite, crossbite, overbite, open bite malocclusion, and deep bites.
-After two weeks, the aligners have already served its purpose, and you’ll be wearing a new set.
+Invisalign can correct problems of underbite, crossbite, overbite, open bite malocclusion, and deep bites.
+After two weeks, the aligners have already served their purpose, and you’ll be wearing a new set.
 You’ll be wearing a new set every two weeks until the desired results have been achieved.
 After the treatment, you’ll be wearing retainers to keep the teeth from shifting back.

 The Advantages of Invisalign